Brantford: History

 Because of the ease of navigation from new roads and the Grand River, several manufacturing companies could be found in the town by 1869.
 Some of these factories included Brantford Engine Works, Victoria Foundry and Britannia Foundry.
 Several major farm implement manufacturers, starting with Cockshutt and Harris, opened for business in the 1870s.

 The history of the Brantford region from 1793 to 1920 is described at length in the book At The Forks of The Grand.

-In the late 19th and early 20th centuries, both the United States and Canadian governments encouraged education of First Nations children at residential schools, which were intended to teach them English and European-American ways and assimilate them to the majority cultures.
-These institutions in Western New York and Canada included the Thomas Indian School, Mohawk Institute Residential School (also known as Mohawk Manual Labour School and Mush Hole Indian Residential School) in Brantford, Southern Ontario, Haudenosaunee boarding school, and the Carlisle Indian Industrial School in Carlisle, Pennsylvania.
+In the late 19th and early 20th centuries, the Canadian government encouraged the education of First Nations children at residential schools, which were intended to teach them English and European-Canadian ways and assimilate them into the majority cultures.
+Such institutions in or near Brantford included the Thomas Indian School, Mohawk Institute Residential School (also known as Mohawk Manual Labour School and Mush Hole Indian Residential School), and the Haudenosaunee boarding school.
 Decades later and particularly since the late 20th century, numerous scholarly and artistic works have explored the detrimental effects of the schools in destroying Native cultures.
-Examples include: the film Unseen Tears: A Documentary on Boarding School Survivors, Ronald James Douglas' graduate thesis titled Documenting Ethnic Cleansing in North America: Creating Unseen Tears, and the Legacy of Hope Foundation's online media collection: "Where are the Children?
+Examples include Ronald James Douglas' graduate thesis titled Documenting Ethnic Cleansing in North America: Creating Unseen Tears, and the Legacy of Hope Foundation's online media collection: "Where are the Children?
 Healing the Legacy of the Residential Schools".

 In June 1945, Brantford became the first city in Canada to fluoridate its water supply.

 Brantford generated controversy in 2010 when its city council expropriated and demolished 41 historic downtown buildings on the south side of its main street, Colborne Street.
-The buildings constituted one of the longest blocks of pre-Confederation architecture in Canada, and included one of Ontario's first grocery stores and an early 1890s office of the Bell Telephone Company of Canada.
-The decision was widely criticized by Ontario's heritage preservation community, however the city argued it was needed for downtown renewal.
+The buildings constituted one of the longest blocks of pre-Confederation architecture in Canada and included one of Ontario's first grocery stores and an early 1890s office of the Bell Telephone Company of Canada.
+The decision was widely criticized by Ontario's heritage preservation community, however, the city argued it was needed for downtown renewal.